NJ1219/AWS-Projects/README.md

 ### Background

-You are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms).
+Consider, you are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms).
 One of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.
 They ask you to help them make sense of it all by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.

-In this homework assignment, you will put your new unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present your results.
+In this project, the skills in unsupervivsed learning and Amazon SageMaker skills are put into action by clustering cryptocurrencies and creating plots to present the results.

-You are asked to accomplish the following main tasks:
+The following main tasks were accomplished:

-* **[Data Preprocessing](#Data-Preprocessing):** Prepare data for dimension reduction with PCA and clustering using K-Means.
+* **[Data Preprocessing](#Data-Preprocessing):** Prepared the data for dimension reduction with PCA and clustering using K-Means.

-* **[Reducing Data Dimensions Using PCA](#Reducing-Data-Dimensions-Using-PCA):** Reduce data dimension using the `PCA` algorithm from `sklearn`.
+* **[Reducing Data Dimensions Using PCA](#Reducing-Data-Dimensions-Using-PCA):** Reduced the data dimension using the `PCA` algorithm from `sklearn`.

-* **[Clustering Cryptocurrencies Using K-Means](#Clustering-Cryptocurrencies-Using-K-Means):** Predict clusters using the cryptocurrencies data using the `KMeans` algorithm from `sklearn`.
+* **[Clustering Cryptocurrencies Using K-Means](#Clustering-Cryptocurrencies-Using-K-Means):** Predicted clusters using the cryptocurrencies data using the `KMeans` algorithm from `sklearn`.

-* **[Visualizing Results](#Visualizing-Results):** Create some plots and data tables to present your results.
+* **[Visualizing Results](#Visualizing-Results):** Created some plots and data tables to present the results.

-* **[Challenge](#Optional-Challenge):** Deploy your notebook to Amazon SageMaker.
+ Deployed the notebook to Amazon SageMaker.

 ---